 Build Resume Experiences

-After researching opportunities and possibilities in industries and careers, students should consider reconnecting with professional and peer advisers in career services to discuss setting goals, and planning to achieve them.
-Having goals in mind is helpful in determining what resume-building opportunities to pursue.
+After researching opportunities and possibilities in industries and careers, students should consider reconnecting with professional and peer advisers in career services to discuss setting goals and planning to achieve them.
+Having goals in mind is helpful to determine what resume-building opportunities to pursue.

 Preparing Resumes and Applications

 Prepare for success in the application process.
 The toolkit from career services is a good way to get started.